bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 Good news for Android users: M11 brings a useful extension that makes Android development in Kotlin easier.
 We all know about `findViewById()`.
 It is a notorious source of bugs and unpleasant code which is hard to read and support.
 In Java the way around this problem is through libraries such as [ButterKnife](http://jakewharton.github.io/butterknife/) and [AndroidAnnotations](http://androidannotations.org) , which rely on [JSR 269](https://jcp.org/aboutJava/communityprocess/mrel/jsr269/index2.html) , but it is a `javac`-specific API and is not supported in Kotlin (yet).
-Since M11, Kotlin has its own solution to the `findViewById()` problem, which does not require JSR 269: the new `kotlin-android-extensions` plugin for the Kotlin compiler allows you to access views in a type-safe way with <strong>zero</strong> extra user code (no annotations or other such things) and <strong>no runtime libraries required</strong>.
+Since M11, Kotlin has its own solution to the `findViewById()` problem, which does not require JSR 269: the new `kotlin-android-extensions` plugin for the Kotlin compiler allows you to access views in a type-safe way with **zero** extra user code (no annotations or other such things) and **no runtime libraries required**.
 To use this extension, you need to enable it in your Gradle build and install an extension plugin into your IDE.
 See more [here](http://kotlinlang.org/docs/tutorials/android-plugin.html) .
 ## IntelliJ IDEA Support